SAMMISolutions/docs/doc_posts/_integrations-obs/obs.md

 <hr>

 #### Connect SAMMI to OBS Websocket
-Once you have downloaded and installed OBS Websocket, you can proceed with connecting it to SAMMI in a few easy steps.
+Please note that there is no need to download OBS Websocket 5.0 if you are running OBS version 28 as it is bundled with the OBS install.
+You will only need to download the OBS 4.9.1-compat plugin if you wish to run OBS Websocket 4.

 In your SAMMI click on **OBS Connections** at the bottom menu:
 - `Name`: Name of your OBS.
 The first OBS will always be Main and cannot be changed.
 - `Protocol`: Choose the protocol your OBS Websocket is using.
+Choose obsws4 or obsws5 accordingly.
 - `IP`: IP Address of the OBS Websocket.
 Unless you're connecting to an OBS on another computer, it will be always `127.0.0.1`.
 - `Port`: Port of the OBS Websocket.
 Must match the port in your OBS-Tools-Websocket Server Settings.
+By default, 4444 is the port for obsws4 and 4455 is the port for obsws5.
 - `Password`: Password to authorize with OBS Websocket.
 Leave empty, unless you checked Enable Authorization in OBS-Tools-Websocket Server Settings.
 In that case the passwords must match.
 - `Auto Connect`: Whether you want SAMMI to automatically connect to OBS Websocket on launch
 - `Non-Blocking`: Leave unchecked unless you have difficulties connecting to OBS Websocket.